web3os-org/kernel/README.md

 Documentation: [https://docs.web3os.sh](https://docs.web3os.sh)

-The project is still very young, and more documentation and organization is Coming Soon™.
+This project is still very young, and more documentation and organization is Coming Soon™.

+This project is tested with [BrowserStack](https://browserstack.com).

 ---